sqonk/phext-core/docs/api/arrays.md

 **Throws:**  UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.

+**Returns:**  An array of arrays, one each for each different result returned from the callback.

 Example Usage:

 ``` php